JuliaLang/julia/doc/src/base/base.md

 `abstract`, `mutable`, `primitive` and `type`.

 Finally:
-`outer` is parsed as a keyword when used to modify the scope of a `for` loop variable;
+`outer` is parsed as a keyword when used to modify the scope of a variable in an iteration specification of a `for` loop or `generator` expression;
 `where` is parsed as an infix operator for writing parametric method and type definitions;
 and `in` and `isa` are parsed as infix operators.
 Creation of variables named `outer`, `where`, `in` or `isa` is allowed though.